trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

   > When an HTTP/1.1 message is sent to an HTTP/1.0 recipient or a recipient whose version is unknown, the HTTP/1.1 message is constructed such that it can be interpreted as a valid HTTP/1.0 message if all of the newer features are ignored.

 ###### Status codes and reason phrase

+- `1xx: Informational` - Request received, continuing process
+- `2xx: Success` - The action was successfully received, understood, and accepted
+- `3xx: Redirection` - Further action must be taken in order to complete the request
+- `4xx: Client Error` - The request contains bad syntax or cannot be fulfilled
+- `5xx: Server Error` - The server failed to fulfill an apparently valid request

 For more information please see: